Is The Firestick Plant Toxic Or Poisonous? The Details

 What Parts Of The Firestick Plant Are Poisonous or Toxic?

 There is no safe part of the Pencil Tree.
 Any time you handle any part of it, you run the risk of coming in contact with the sap.
-It is produced in copious amounts and contains a toxic component known as diterpene esters.
+It is produced in copious amounts and contains a toxic component known as diterpene ester.

-If the plant is bumped, cut, or even disturbed, the sap will drip or even squirt to protect the plant against further molestation.
+If the plant is bumped, cut, or disturbed, the sap will drip or even squirt to protect the plant against further molestation.

 What Are The Symptoms Of Poisoning?

-Even if you only get the sap on your gardening gloves or your clothing, you can still be in danger from contact with it for hours or even days.
+Even if you only get the sap on your gardening gloves or clothing, you can still be in danger from contact with it for hours or even days.
 Even after it is dry, it can cause severe skin irritation and serious eye injury.

-Contact with the eyes results in light sensitivity, redness, swollen eyelids, blurred vision and even bleeding.
-Getting sap in your eyes can cause damage to the corneas and even blindness if not treated soon enough.
+Getting sap in your eyes can cause damage to the corneas and even temporary blindness if not treated soon enough.

 For eye exposure, rinse the affected eye immediately and continuously for fifteen minutes taking great care not to allow the water to run into the unaffected eye or over your skin.
 Irrigate the eyes first and then seek medical help. [source]

-Skin contact can cause swelling, severe burning, itching and a serious rash that can result in blisters causing the skin to peel off.
+Skin contact can cause swelling, severe burning, itching, and a serious rash that can result in blisters causing the skin to peel off.

 If your skin comes in contact with Pencil Plant sap, you should sluice the area with cool water right away.
 Take great care not to wash the sap onto another part of your body.

-If ingested, the corrosive sap will cause severe burning of the lips, mouth and tongue.
-Extreme salivation, stomach cramps and vomiting are common symptoms of ingestion.
+If ingested, the corrosive sap will cause severe burning of the lips, mouth, and tongue.
+Extreme salivation, stomach cramps, and vomiting are common symptoms of ingestion.

 If not treated, ingestion of Milk Bush sap can be fatal.
 Always seek medical help for ingestion of Pencil Tree sap.

-Allergic reactions are quite possible with any sort of contact with the sap (skin, eye or ingestion) and result in shortness of breath, jangly nerves, anxiety and even anaphylactic shock.
+Allergic reactions are quite possible with any sort of contact with the sap (skin, eye, or ingestion) and result in shortness of breath, jangly nerves, anxiety, and even anaphylactic shock.

 How To Protect Yourself While Handling The Firestick Plant